ansys/pyensight/exts/ansys.geometry.serviceui/docs/README.md

-# Python Extension Example [ansys.geometry.serviceui]
+# ANSYS Omniverse Geometry Service GUI [ansys.geometry.serviceui]

-This is an example of pure python Kit extension.
-It is intended to be copied and serve as a template to create new extensions.
+This Omniverse extension is a UI interface to the [ansys.geometry.service] kit extension.
+It allows an Omniverse application user to connect to a running copy of ANSYS EnSight or other application that supports the Dynamic Scene Graph gRPC protocol.
+The GUI allows for the remote scene to be pulled, on request,  into a specified Omniverse location.